morrijr/node-red-contrib-nanoleaf-aurora/README.md

   <em>DO NOT</em> use unless you know what you are doing!

 ## Changes ahead ##
-Nothing more planned!
+No more nodes planned!
 If you want something, please raise an issue or a pull request.
+Tests.
+All this was written 'blind' or by testing manually.
+If anyone could help with a PR which shows how to test at least a single node that would be <em>much</em> appreciated.

 ## Changelog ##

+### 0.1.1 (2019.03.19)
+- [issue](https://github.com/morrijr/node-red-contrib-nanoleaf-aurora/issues/3) Fix to power node for Canvas.
+Thanks to TonKkkkk

 ### 0.1.0 (2019.02.24)
 - Migrated from original dependency [nanoleaf-aurora-client](https://github.com/darrent/nanoleaf-aurora-api/blob/master/README.md) which is no longer supported.
 Thanks guys, the code was appreciated!